January 2017 Melbourne car attack

 On 20 January 2017, around 1:30 pm AEDT on a busy Friday, a car was deliberately driven into pedestrians along Bourke Street in the Melbourne central business district, Victoria, Australia.
-Six people were killed and twenty-seven were seriously injured.
+Six people were killed and twenty-six were seriously injured.
 The driver of the vehicle, James "Dimitrious" Gargasoulas, who was in a drug-induced psychosis, was subsequently found guilty of six counts of murder and was sentenced to life in prison with a non-parole period of 46 years.

 Background

-The maroon Holden Commodore sedan used in the attack was stolen from his mother's partner who lived in the same block of flats as Gargasoulas.
+The maroon 1995 Holden Commodore (VS) Executive sedan used in the attack was stolen from his mother's partner who lived in the same block of flats as Gargasoulas.
 Upon being interviewed, the car owner alleged that on the night of 18 January 2017, Gargasoulas entered his flat with a Bible, sat down, started burning it and threw it into his face.
 After this, he said that he flicked it on the floor and was then punched by Gargasoulas.

 In the early hours of 20 January 2017, Gargasoulas used methamphetamine at his mother's flat in Windsor and then attacked his brother in the street stabbing him in the head and chest with a knife leaving him in a critical condition.
-He later took his pregnant girlfriend hostage; she was later released in South Wharf.
+He later took his pregnant girlfriend hostage; she was eventually released in South Wharf.

 Attack

 Gargasoulas was captured on footage driving and behaving erratically at the intersection of Flinders Street, St Kilda Road and Swanston Street, outside the entrance to Flinders Street railway station.
 Two men, Year 12 student Tevita Mahina and his cousin Isaac Tupou, attempted to stop him, hitting the windscreen with a baseball bat.
 The driver continued northbound up Swanston St's western-side footpath at speed towards the Bourke Street Mall, turned left onto Bourke Street's southern-side footpath and struck more than 20 pedestrians.
-The vehicle was stopped near AMP Square at 555 Bourke Street by a combination of mechanical failure and from being rammed by the Victoria Police Critical Incident Response Team.
-Police officers tasered and shot the driver in the arm during his arrest.
-A child and two adults died at the scene, another man died in hospital before the end of the day, and a three-month-old baby boy died the evening after the attack.
+The vehicle was stopped outside 555 Bourke Street by a combination of mechanical failure and from being rammed by a Victoria Police Ford Territory from the Operations Response Unit.
+Victoria Police officers from the Critical Incident Response Team shot the driver in the right arm and also tasered him before his arrest.
+A child and two adults died at the scene, another man died in hospital before the end of the day, and a three-month-old baby boy died the next day in the evening.
 A sixth person died on 30 January.